 When you get to a nice medium caramel color, pull the pan from the stove and pour the caramel into ramekins if you're using the caramel for flan.

-Adding butter and cream to hot caramel will keep it soft and sauce-like--otherwise, it'll firm up solid and need to be melted again before you can use it (see the sidebar for a basic caramel sauce recipe).
+Adding butter and cream to hot caramel will keep it soft and sauce-like -- otherwise, it'll firm up solid and need to be melted again before you can use it.
 Drizzle your caramel sauce over ice cream, cheesecake, or bread pudding.

 - Salted Caramel Sauce: make the sauce recipe above.
 When the mixture has cooled to a warm room temperature, stir in ¼ teaspoon coarse Kosher salt.
 Taste, and add more salt if desired.